-The philosophy, values and principles of Recovery are the foundation of the PROS program design.
+The philosophy, values and principles of Recovery are the foundation of the PROS program design and of mental health care in general.

 During the 1980’s and 1990’s there began a ‘perfect storm’ of changes to the mental health system and the move from maintenance and symptom management began.
 Through deinstitutionalization, people were moved into the community where they received community services but yet, were not thriving and being all that they could be.
 During this time the field transformed in other ways to include the philosophy and practice of Psychiatric Rehabilitation, supported employment, recovery, empowerment and the inclusion of peer-run services.
 Additionally, peers began finding their voice and began to organize self-help advocacy groups and peer-run services.